 Originally women stood on the side-lines to admire the male dancers' grace and agility.
-Ballet is just one of the numerous dance styles', every culture has its own dances and makes its own rules about what will be considered dance and who may be a dancer.
-Over the last twenty years there have major changes in what is accepted as dance.
+Ballet is just one dance style', every culture has its own dances and makes its own rules about what will is dance and who may be a dancer.
 You probably have a few ideas about what dance is.
-Task: Answer the following questions